• Skip to primary navigation

 • About halfway through add in the cardamom and half of the almonds and continue to stir.

-• Turn the heat off at this point to avoid overcooking and take ½ teaspoon of the mixture and put it on a plate to test if it's ready.
+• Turn the heat off at this point to avoid overcooking and take ½ teaspoon of the mixture and put it on a plate.

 • Chill this small amount in the fridge for a minute and then see if it rolls into a smooth ball.
 If it does, your mixture is ready to be poured into the baking pan.

-• Grease the pan with nonstick spray and line with parchment paper.
+• Grease your pan with nonstick spray and line it with parchment paper.

-• Add the remaining nuts and pat them in a little bit to stick to the barfi.
+• Sprinkle the remaining nuts and pat them in a little bit to stick to the barfi.

 • Add the rose petals, silver leaf or any other garnish at this point as well and place the barfi in the fridge to set.